-For proposed PMA's larger than 25,000 households, the market analyst is required to receive IFA approval prior to submission.
-The market study provider should not automatically expand to 25,000 households without justification.
+For proposed PMA's larger than 25,000 households, the market analyst is required to receive IFA approval prior to application submission.

 Age Restricted Units

 All age restricted projects shall use the 55+ or 62+ exemption.
 If the age restriction in the application conflicts with a Federally subsidized program, the more restrictive age requirement shall be used to evaluate the market.